WLCM: History

 In 1979, WCER-FM switched to an automated Adult Contemporary music format with the call sign WMMQ.
 The following year the AM station was sold to Sharon Communications and the call sign became WGWY.
 The call letters stood for Where God Wants You and the station had a Contemporary Christian format.
 In 1983, the format changed to traditional Christian music.
 Throughout both formats, the programming included the Farm Report, which gave grain, livestock, and other agricultural pricing and news.
 There was also local news and sports that included live, on-site broadcasts; music; weather readings from ticker-tape; regional, state, and national news from ticker-tape; and music spun from vinyl 78s and 45s, as well as from cassettes.
 Pre-programmed shows purchased from sources such as National Public Radio member stations, were played both from cassettes as well as live.
 Non-musical advertisements were written and performed by staff, which included everyone from the station manager to the receptionist.
 Air time for the AM station was from 4:00 a.m. to 9:00 p.m.
 Throughout this time period, the WGWY and WMMQ shared facilities at the Charlotte studio, although the stations were separately owned and operated.

 In 1986 the FM call sign was changed to WLNF.

 ERC Media purchased the station in 1992 and began a short-lived country music format with the call sign WNNY.
 The next year the station was purchased by Jon Yinger who switched it back to a religious format as WLCM.
 WLCM stands for Lansing's Christian Messenger.

 WLCM is in the process of being purchased by Catholic talk radio network Ave Maria Radio for $250,000.
 The deal also gives Ave Maria right of first refusal to acquire the station's real estate for $200,000.
 Ava Maria's flagship station is WDEO in Ann Arbor and features programming from the EWTN network.
 The purchase brings an end to months of speculation as to which radio station in the market Ava Maria was purchasing.

+As of December 2025, WLCM is airing Ave Maria programming.